Celebrating 15 years of adoptions

 Please note: CAT only adopts cats and kittens to indoor-only homes (pdf)

-Kittens for adoption.
+Kittens for adoption from foster.
 Check out our current foster Kitten List (pdf)

 To ensure happy, successful life-long adoptions for cats and adopters alike, CAT adopts according to the policies below.